MicrosoftDocs/fabric-docs/docs/data-science/r-avocado.md

   - ignite-2023
 ms.date: 04/24/2023
 ms.search.form: R Language
-#customer intent: As a data scientist, I want to create a model to predict prices by using R.
+#customer intent: As a data scientist, I want to create a machine learning model by using R so I can predict prices.
 ---

 # Tutorial: Use R to predict avocado prices